uclaacm/teach-la-website/_py1/README.md

 - group: the group of the lesson i.e. fundamentals or control flow etc.
 - num: lesson number indicates recommended order of completion
 - length: time required to watch video and complete associated problems
-- agenda: Brief bulleted agenda to display on curriculum page in HTML
+- agenda: an array of agenda items
 - assignment: only include if the lesson is an assignment; for now a link to the problem, **TODO**: interactive questions
-- p1,p2,p3: a set of questions and solutions; up to 3 problems allowed per page
+- practice: an array of problems

 Content:  long description of lesson to show on lesson page